 2. The Court finds that for purposes of preliminary approval, the terms of the Settlement Agreement are within the range of reasonableness for a class settlement.
 The terms of the Settlement Agreement are, therefore, preliminarily approved, subject to further consideration at a hearing to be held consistent with the requirements of Fed.
 R. Civ.
-P. 23(e) (the "Final Approval Hearing"), which shall be held before this Court on , 2006, at of the United States District Court for the Northern District of Illinois, 219 South Dearborn Street, Chicago, Illinois, 60604.
+P. 23(e) (the "Final Approval Hearing"), which shall be held before this Court on , 2006, at a.m./p.m. in Room of the United States District Court for the Northern District of Illinois, 219 South Dearborn Street, Chicago, Illinois, 60604.